-Phil Hatlem is an instructor of Sport Business in the Donald R. Tapia School of Business at Saint Leo University in Saint Leo, Florida.
-Before entering academia seventeen years ago, Hatlem worked for ten years in athletic administration at mid-major universities in Texas, South Carolina, Iowa, and Idaho.
+Phil Hatlem is a Sport Business Instructor II in the Tapia College of Business at Saint Leo University in Saint Leo, Florida.
+Before entering academia, Hatlem worked for ten years in athletic administration at mid-major universities in Texas, South Carolina, Iowa, and Idaho.
 He also spent a year as ticket manager for the men’s professional tennis tournament in Indianapolis.
-He has volunteered at major sporting events in the Tampa Bay region, including the PGA Tour, NCAA Final Four, and the Super Bowl.
+He has volunteered at major sporting events in the Tampa Bay region, including the PGA Tour, NCAA Final Four, the Outback Bowl, and the Super Bowl.
 Hatlem’s research and teaching interests include the historical and cultural forces that have shaped our sporting landscape, and how we may apply those findings to address issues facing the industry today.
+He also has a great affinity and interest in the Olympics and the Olympic Movement.
 He has presented at numerous conferences, both throughout the United States and internationally.

 Bryan Finch, Oklahoma State University

 Dr. Bryan Finch is a Clinical Associate Professor of Management and Director of the Sports Management Institute in the Spears School of Business at Oklahoma State University.
 He teaches introductory, advanced, and international sports management classes.
 His research focuses on the relationship between sport organizations and community development as well as the impact teams and organizations can have during disaster recovery efforts.
 Dr. Finch earned a Ph.D. from Texas A&M (2007), MBA at Arizona State (2005), and BS from Oklahoma Health Sciences Center (2000).
 He has been an active member of ASB since its genesis in 2010.